powerhouse-inc/powerhouse-docs/docs/connect/02-Tutorials/Chatroom/DefineChatroomDocumentModel.md

 ## Chatroom Document Model Schema

 We use GraphQL Schema Definition Language (SDL) to define the document model schema.
-Below, you can see the SDL for the `Chatroom` document model.
+Below, you can see the SDL for the `ChatCoom` document model.

 :::info
 This schema contains the data structure of the document model and the basic operations that can be performed on the document model.